UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do I need to notify my auto insurance if I move within the same state?

-Yes, you must notify your auto insurance provider even if you only move one street over.
-Because auto insurance premiums fluctuate based heavily on your precise zip code, local claim rates, and neighborhood parking situations, your provider requires a completely accurate physical address.
+Yes, you must notify your auto insurance provider even if you only move one single street over.
+Because auto insurance premiums fluctuate based heavily on your precise ZIP code, local claim rates, and neighborhood parking situations, your provider strictly requires a completely accurate physical address.
 Failing to complete this address change for insurance could ultimately result in a denied claim or sudden policy cancellation.

 About the Author